-Each share of our common stock that you owned on the record date entitles you to one vote on the option exchange proposal.
+Each share of our common stock that you owned on the record date entitles you to one vote on each matter that is voted on.

 Is my vote important?

 Your vote is important no matter how many shares you own.
 Please take the time to vote.
 Take a moment to read the instructions below.
 Choose the way to vote that is easiest and most convenient for you and cast your vote as soon as possible.